Steeple Ashton

 Steeple Ashton is a village and civil parish in Wiltshire, England, 3 mi east of Trowbridge.
+In 2021 the parish had a population of 1221.

 In the north of the parish are the hamlets of Ashton Common and Bullenhill.

 Name and history

 Until the Dissolution of the Monasteries, Steeple Ashton was a manor of Romsey Abbey, at the centre of the abbey's large estates in the area.
 It was also part of the hundred of Whorwellsdown, and was the site of the hundred's courts.

 The first element of the village's name derives from the former steeple of the church built c.
 1480–1500, which, when it was measured in 1606, was found to be 32 yards higher than the tower, making together the remarkable height of about 186ft.
 An inscription in the church records that the spire was struck by lightning in July 1670, and, just as repairs were being completed, struck again the following October.
 Two men working on it were killed, and the body of the church severely damaged, so that no attempt to rebuild the spire was made.
 Steeple Ashton was once a market town, having been granted a weekly market in 1266; a market cross (dated 1679) still stands on the village green.

 In the early 16th century, possibly in 1503, a great fire affected the cloth industry within the small town, and when it came to rebuilding they moved to the nearby town of Trowbridge, where the River Biss provided power for fulling mills.
 The business of the market then moved to neighbouring towns such as Market Lavington.

 The road through the village, connecting Edington in the southeast to Trowbridge in the northwest, formed part of a route from Salisbury which fell out of use in the later 18th century.

 In 1818 the parish extended north and west to include Great Hinton, Semington (with Littleton), and West Ashton.
 In the late 19th century separate civil parishes were created for each of those three areas, greatly reducing the area of Steeple Ashton parish.

 The parish had 955 inhabitants in 1991, half the number it had in 1981.
-This is due to the parish boundary of Trowbridge being moved to include new housing estates which had been built at the edge of the town but within the parish of Steeple Ashton.
-The estimated population as of mid 2018 was 1,403.
+This was due to the parish boundary of Trowbridge being adjusted to include new housing estates which had been built at the edge of the town but within the parish of Steeple Ashton.
+By 2021, the parish population had increased to 1,221.